-&lt;sup>180 Kincaid, H., Dupré, J., & Wylie, A., (Eds.).
+139 Kincaid, H., Dupré, J., & Wylie, A., (Eds.).
 (2007).
 Value-free science?
 Ideals and illusions.
 Oxford University Press, pp. 4-5.

-166. The Endocrine Society is not alone here.
-Even Dr. de Vries and her colleagues, cited earlier as one-time representatives of the (less reckless but still experimental) Dutch protocol, make a play for the same privileging of physical appearance in their criticism of the UK court's Tavistock decision: "Our deep concern is that the High Court overlooked . . . the lifelong benefits of having a physical appearance which is congruent with one's gender identity (e.g., no or less breast development and less feminine body shape in an affirmed male and no low voice, Adam's apple, or masculine facial features in an affirmed female)."

-167. Indeed, value-laden questions may outnumber purely clinical ones in this domain.
+- 119. The Endocrine Society is not alone here.
+Adolescent psychiatrist Annelou de Vries and her colleagues, cited earlier, make a play for the same privileging of physical appearance in their criticism of the UK court's Tavistock decision: "Our deep concern is that the High Court overlooked . . . the lifelong benefits of having a physical appearance which is congruent with one's gender identity (e.g., no or less breast development and less feminine body shape in an affirmed male and no low voice, Adam's apple, or masculine facial features in an affirmed female)."
+141 - 120.
+Indeed, value-laden questions may outnumber purely clinical ones in this domain.
 Is the physician's role one of granting the requests of patients in order to fulfill what the latter believe or want to be true, or is the physician's role to treat the gender dysphoria with as little longstanding harm to the wellbeing of the body and mind as possible?
-Are we to master our feelings and emotions or be subject to them?

-168. The very experience of social, hormonal, and surgical "transition" is a value leap-the introduction of a new meaning of "life cycle."
+Are we to master our feelings and emotions or be subject to them? - 121.
+The very experience of social, hormonal, and surgical "transition" is a value leap-the introduction of a new meaning of "life cycle."
 The "body and its meanings" are now considered "contingent."
 The concept of "gender identity" requires body dissociation de facto, subjugating material reality to the subjective feelings of youth susceptible to suggestion.